Royal College Strategic Initiative Grant

 Royal College Strategic Request for Proposals support high-quality medical education and health systems-focused research and scholarship to advance the fields of residency education, continuing professional development and other health system-related areas of focus in Canada (e.g. health workforce planning).

 Decisions regarding allocation of this grant, ranging from $1,000 up to $30,000 will be made in alignment with special calls for applications.
+Prioritization will be given to community-based research, those involving multi-disciplinary teams, and/or applications that are co-developed with patient partners.
 The allocation of funding can support human resources, associated publication costs, travel for presentation by the principal applicant and other project-related costs.
 Presentation at an associated Royal College conference is encouraged.

 This year, the Royal College is seeking meaningful insight from the Canadian medical education community to contribute to policy and standards that advance specialty medicine and inform areas aligned with: